ple1n/stateanchor/README.md

-# StateAnchor
+# State*Anchor*

-Lightweight blockchain built upon recursive STARK proofs that is not nosiy.
+Lightweight post-quantum blockchain built upon recursive STARK proofs that is not nosiy.

-Like [Mina](https://docs.minaprotocol.com/mina-protocol), but written in ZKVM and quantum-proof.
+Like [Mina](https://docs.minaprotocol.com/mina-protocol), it produces a constant-sized proof, but written in ZKVM and quantum-proof.

 The chain is transport agnostic.
 It's written as a state machine running on [Freenet](https://github.com/freenet/freenet-core/).